amingolmahalle/my-debian-config/README.md

 > sudo -i

-> apt install net-tools (for use ifconfig command)
+> apt install net-tools (for use the ifconfig command)

 > ifconfig -a